mknapp62/azrealestatehelper.com/README.md

 * The platform will generate filled out documents based on user input, think of tax filing software.
 * It should be able to fulfill the needs of most transactions, while more complex needs would still require real estate agents and attorneys

-One current need is to re-write the contract to avoid copyright issues.

 This will be a great tool for Agents, FSBO and unrepresented buyers